jtownson/swakka/readme.md

 import akka.http.scaladsl.marshallers.sprayjson.SprayJsonSupport._
 import spray.json._
 implicit val jsonFormat = jsonFormatN(T) // where N is 1, 2, 3, according to the number of fields in the case class.
+// other akka directives you need for your endpoint functions...
 ```

 ### I'd like to create my Swagger in Scala, but I don't need the Akka bit